Arnav-panjla/COL106-Projects/Readme.md

 <!-- Description for Project 4 goes here -->

 ## Important Notes ⚠️
-- The `someTestCases` folder is not authored by me; it is a collection of test cases provided by my friends. 🤝
+- The `main.py` folder is not authored by me; it is a collection of test cases provided by my friends. 🤝
 - Each project folder contains the problem statement in PDF format along with my solution code. 📖💻

 Feel free to explore the projects and their respective solutions.
 If you have any questions, feel free to reach out! 😊